 Boxing targets everything from your core to your arms to your brain.
 After all, those combinations aren’t going to remember themselves.
-A 2014 study even found that boxing workouts three times a week can change body composition and improve self-confidence.
+A 2014 study even found that boxing workouts three times a week can change your body composition and improve your self-confidence.

 But before you can jab and cross like a pro, it’s essential to build up some endurance, says Brian Pedone, boxing trainer and founder of Quiet Punch.
 “Cardio is the baseline; once you have that, then you work on your technique.”

 Check out these 13 boxing-inspired cardio and conditioning exercises that’ll help you build endurance, balance, and agility — whether you’re hitting the ring or just rolling with the punches of daily life.

 Perform each exercise below for 1 minute.
 If you’d like to focus on one exercise (jump rope, for example), build your way up to 10 minutes by adding 30 seconds at a time.

 Once you master 2 minutes of any exercise, combine 5 to 6 moves with no rest in between to create a killer 10- to 12-minute cardio workout.
 Or scroll to the end to try the 12-minute workout we created.

 A classic cardio warmup for boxing, jumping rope is a great way to get your heart pumping.

 Here’s a quick refresher: Grab the handles and swing the rope over your head, then in front of your body.
 Hop over the rope as it skims the floor and land lightly on the balls of your feet.